Art Education (MAT)

 All graduate coursework must be completed with a B or better, which assumes a 3.0 or better GPA each semester.

 If you want another state certification to teach art (K-12) you would need to contact that state’s department of education to determine the requirements.
-Typically you would have the certification officer at UArts fill out that state’s form indicating you completed a teacher preparation program at UArts.
+Typically you would have the certification officer fill out that state’s form indicating you completed a teacher preparation program at UArts.

 Rande Blank—associate professor and director of the MAT in Visual Arts Education program since 2012—teaches graduate courses, mentors students in their practica and is an undergraduate and graduate advisor.